MicrosoftDocs/Advertising-docs/Advertising/hotel-service/get-started.md

 ## Do you have your Microsoft Advertising credentials?

 To use the Hotel API, you must have a Microsoft Advertising account and a Microsoft account.
 To get a Microsoft Advertising account, go to <a href="http://ads.microsoft.com" data-raw-source="[http://ads.microsoft.com](http://ads.microsoft.com)">http://ads.microsoft.com</a>.
-If you're not signed in to your Microsoft account, you'll be redirected to sign in to your Microsoft account or sign up for a Microsoft account.
+If you're not signed in using your Microsoft account, you're asked to sign in to your Microsoft account or sign up for a Microsoft account.
 After signing in, you'll have the option to **Sign up for a new Microsoft Advertising account**.
 Select the sign-up option and continue with the sign-up process.

 Unlike the other Bing Ads APIs, the Hotel API does not use a developer token.
 The API ignores it if you include it.